Skip to Content

 Slugs are also very fond of compost bin conditions and contribute to composting.

-The larvae of black soldier flies and tiny fruit flies love to eat green composting matter like kitchen waste and ground coffee.
-These insects will feast on the rotting, healthy compost as soon as you put them in your bin.
+The larvae of black soldier fly and tiny fruit flies love to eat green composting matter like kitchen waste and ground coffee.
+When you put them in your bin, these insects will feast on the rotting, healthy compost.

 Their constant movement can also improve the aeration of the materials, and the bugs form pathways and tunnels throughout it.
 They can also increase the temperature of the compost with their constant activity.